WRITING ACCOUNTABILITY GROUP (WAG)

 Each of the four 90-min sessions will include:

-• Time for coworking and networking
+• Time for co-working and networking with cohort

-Guest speakers will cover topics such as AI-assisted software for editing scientific text (that doesn’t save your text for training LLMs) plain language principles, and how to make text such as specific aims more concise.
+Guest speakers will cover topics such as AI-assisted software for editing scientific text (that doesn’t save your text for training LLMs), plain language principles, and how to make text such as specific aims more concise.

 We understand that these are uncertain times for journalists, academics, and researchers.
-We want to provide a community and supportive place for you to focus on your writing.
-We will work with your schedule to arrange for a make-up session if you miss a session.
-Please contact info@ellenkuwana.com if the registration fee is a hardship.
+We want to provide a writing community and a supportive place for you to focus on your writing.

 Organizers